colelloa/adphi/README.md

 fix weird cropping issue with css/safari
 improve index.php to look more regular
 make events page look better - slider?
+add accounts for webmaster@adphiunion.com, president@adphiunion.com, etc. for all eboard
 add contact us page
 add philanthropy page
 do something with pictures archive; maybe some sort of js picture selector.

 NOTE:
-any changes you make will not be live on official website - email me at agcolello@gmail.com when you make changes and i'll manually push them to the server
+any changes you make will not be live on official website - email me the zipped adphi/ folder at agcolello@gmail.com when you make changes and i'll manually push them to the server